 1 pound per square inch = 6.895 kPa.

 a.
-A hand-held shower spray is a shower head. the WaterSenseshowerhead
+A hand-held shower spray is a shower head.
+As point of clarification, multiple shower heads may be installed in a single shower enclosure so long as each shower head individually meets the maximum flow rate, the WaterSense requirements, and the US Department of Energy definition of showerhead.
+However, multiple shower heads are not recommended for water efficiency purposes.

 b.
 Consumption tolerances shall be determined from referenced standards.